seadog007/bgp-ate/README.md

 # BGP-ATE

-A tool for BGP route manipulation and certificate generation.
+BGP-ATE is a tool for BGP route hijacking and certificate generation.

 ## Features

-- BGP route manipulation
+- BGP route hijacking
-- Certificate generation with various
+- Certificate generation with route hijacking
-- IP helper route management
+- HTTP requests with source IP spoofing
-- Support for both standard and large communities
+- Support for both IPv4 and IPv6
+- RPKI validation
-- External Account Binding (EAB) support
+- Community attribute support
+- Dry run mode for testing

 ## Prerequisites

 - Go 1.21 or later
 - GoBGP v3.37.0 or later
+- GoBGP daemon running on localhost:50051
+- Root privileges for iphelper command

 ## Installation